zushenyan/zushenyan.github.com/_posts/2015-10-26-asynchronous-programming-in-javascript.markdown

 # How does it work in JavaScript?
 JavaScript is an event-driven language and it uses an event-loop to get codes run in asynchronous.
 JavaScript is also called single-threaded language because it can only run a piece of code at a time.

 So, does that mean JavaScript is really a single-threaded language?
 Hmm, not accurate.
-No matter JavaScript is on either client side(browsers) or server side(Node.js), there is actually a thread pool underneath it.
+No matter what platform JavaScript is on, either client side(browsers) or server side(Node.js), there is actually a thread pool underneath it.

-After digging here and there on the web, I realized to explicitly explain how does it work is a huge thing, and it really hurts people s head.
+After digging here and there on the web, I realized to explicitly explain how does it work is a huge thing, and it really hurts your head.
 For the sake of simplicity, here is my simple version:

-JavaScript on both client side and server side use one thread for code execution, another one for taking care of event loop, and all of others for handling events and triggering handlers.
+JavaScript on both client and server side use one thread for code execution, another one for taking care of event loop, and all of others for handling events and triggering handlers.
 Whenever interpreter runs into async code like `button.click()`(UI events) or `fs.readFile()` (I/O events), it pushes callbacks into an event queue, and after all things in main function are done, it pops callbacks in queue to get these executed.

 And...that's it. :P